Skirball Cultural Center

 The Skirball Cultural Center, founded in 1996, is a Jewish educational institution in Los Angeles, California.
 The center, named after philanthropist couple Jack H. Skirball and Audrey Skirball-Kenis, has a museum with regularly changing exhibitions, film events, music and theater performances, comedy, family, literary, and cultural programs.
 The campus includes a museum, a performing arts center, conference halls, classrooms, libraries, courtyards, gardens, and a café.
-Although the center has its roots in Jewish culture, it is open to individuals of all ages and cultures.